CSE136Team7/HW3/README.md

 -nice error pages
 -404, 500, pages etc
 -don’t throw stack traces.
 How do you trap them?
 How do you only throw them during debug and not production?
 -fetch new data and not all the old data and the new data.
-Could do change locally and sync without fetching the data (ajax) -minification (gulp)
+Could do change locally and sync without fetching the data -minification (gulp)
--automation, pipelining (not having to ctrl c, node server.js whenever we make an edit) (heroku pipeline)
+-automation, pipelining (not having to ctrl c, node server.js whenever we make an edit)

 FINISHED:
 -remove x-powered-by header
--cookie should say myapp.val=something instead of connect.sid=something -navigating to / instead of /login gives a nice redirect to login --now navigating to any unknown (or /root /admin /robot) will log a message -logging occurs in console via debug.js. will change to write to file soon -cookie is used to lookup user id, which is only associated with a session id after logging in -add bookmark works
+-cookie should say myapp.val=something instead of connect.sid=something -navigating to / instead of /login gives a nice 404. will change to redirect soon --now navigating to any unknown (or /root /admin /robot) will log a message -logging occurs in console via debug.js. will change to write to file soon -cookie is used to lookup user id, which is only associated with a session id after logging in -add bookmark works
--can star a bookmark and view all starred bookmarks -link the bookmark to the stored URL
+-link the bookmark to the URL
 -list bookmarks in a specific folder

+To Do list:
--export and import
+-export and import?
 -implement sorting
+-password reset/forgot password
 -all button

-To Do list:
--ajax client side
--ajax server side
--password reset/forgot password
--add and remove a bookmark to a folder
+-add and remove a bookmark in a folder
--make description take more than one space delimited token

 Notes for self: